15 min read

 Most of these considerations will also appear on your Import Fixes page, so you’ll always know where to start.

-Coda doesn’t use traditional spreadsheets.
-Instead, it gives you two flexible building blocks, grids and tables, that together cover everything you may have done with spreadsheets in Quip, and more.
-During import, Quip spreadsheets and tables are converted into Coda as grids.
-This preserves your data exactly as it appears in Quip, but it does not include the full functionality of Coda tables.
+Superhuman Docs doesn’t use traditional spreadsheets.
+Instead, it gives you two flexible building blocks, grids and tables, that together cover everything you may have done with spreadsheets in Quip and more.
+During import, Quip spreadsheets and tables are converted into Superhuman Docs as grids.
+Grids are a layout tool that preserves your data exactly as it appears in Quip, but they do not include the full functionality of Superhuman tables.

 Grids

-Grids are designed for quickly displaying structured data.
+Grids are designed as a layout tool to quickly display structured data.
 They’re helpful when you want to view rows and columns without a full database.
 Grids do not include features like column-level formulas, relationships, automations, or advanced formulas, making them a lightweight and fast way to display imported data.

 tables